Today is the brightest day in Los Angeles Clippers’ history.

 The bottom line for me bringing up all of this, and even writing about the Clippers, is to point out that it is no coincidence that Sterling’s scandal is happening in the first year without Joe Safety in the organization.
 Safety resigned in June, and I argue that no one understood Sterling better than Safety.
 If that’s an exaggeration, then it’s safe to say that no one in the p.r. world understood Sterling better.

 Like a ruler gone mad with power, Sterling became less hidden during the Clippers’ recent successes with superstars Chris Paul and Blake Griffin.
 He was always a smug, smirking a-hole at the old Clipper games, but usually, his wife since 1955, Shelly, was by his side.

 Nowadays, he amped that image up beyond belief as the Clippers became the best NBA team in L.A. and the 80-year-old found himself a 31-year-old mistress and brought her to games.
 I have always found Sterling to be absolutely obsessed with his image, and in a season in which the Clippers and Lakers swapped identities, he could not deal with that change and went even more bonkers.

-Sterling was always a racist, but he kept it hidden to many.
-I imagine he always had mistresses, but he never brought them front and center to Clipper games.
+I imagine Sterling always had mistresses, but he never brought them front and center to Clipper games.
 So now, without the perpetual Safety shield, he is finally hit with a scandal that is going to kill him (perhaps literally).

 Of course, it should be pointed out that Sterling is being brought down by a taped conversation, and that may have nothing to do with his dealings with the media.
 That is true to an extent, but with modern media and without Safety's p.r. wizardry, it may have been just a matter of time before the Sterling bomb exploded like it has done with this episode.